digibio/the-graph/README.md

 So far so good; there is a working implementation of the basic demo as a webpack project in **react-webgraph-example**.

 Tests will definitely not work anymore, I completely ignored those for now.
 I just needed something fast.
-It can not be used in React >=16.x because there are breaking deprecations that I did not refactor yet.
-(It jumped from React 0.15.1 or something like that)
+It can not be used in React 16.x because there are breaking deprecations that I did not refactor yet.

 Working on getting the styles/classNames right now, most of it is workable atm using modular class injection.